engsofjvolfe/engsofjvolfe/README.md

 ### Well 👋
 I am a software engineering student looking for opportunities and collabaration in projects.

-I'm currently learning Kotlin language and i have been creating small android apps for helping brazilian students.
+I'm currently learning Kotlin language and i have been creating small android apps for developing hard-skills and help brazilian students in the near future.
 You can check it here...

 ![YOUR github stats](https://github-readme-stats.vercel.app/api?username=engsofjvolfe)